Ovarian Hyperstimulation Syndrome (OHSS)

 Symptoms include a distended abdomen with pain, nausea, vomiting, shortness of or inability to catch your breath, reducing urine output despite drinking plenty of fluid, and fainting.

-What should I do if I think I have OHSS?
+What to do if you think you have OHSS

-If there is an emergency outside office hours, our answer phone will give a pager or mobile number where one of the medical team can be contacted.
-Alternatively you can contact your GP or go to the nearest hospital emergency department but if you do it is important that you mention you have undergone superovulation IVF treatment.
+If it’s an emergency outside office hours, the answer phone will give a pager or mobile number where one of the medical team can be contacted.
+Alternatively you can contact your GP or go to the nearest hospital emergency department but if you do it’s important that you mention you have undergone superovulation IVF treatment.